SAP-samples/teched2025-DT160/exercises/ex1/README.md

 ## Exercise 1.1 Access the Build Lobby and create a new environment

+## ⚙️ Understanding the Private Environment Concept

+**Joule Studio** now offers a dedicated **Private Environment** designed to provide a safe, isolated space for experimenting with **Joule Agents**.
+It allows developers and business users to build, test, and refine their configurations **without affecting any shared or productive environments**.

+Within the Private Environment, you can:
+- Safely experiment with new agent logic, skills, and actions.
+- Test agent conversations and workflows **during design time (before deployment)**.
+- Identify and fix configuration or integration issues early, ensuring a smoother rollout to production.

+In other words, the Private Environment acts as a **sandbox** where you can freely iterate on your Joule Skills and Agents.

+> 💡 **Good to know:**
+> Each user has their own Private Environment, meaning that tests and changes performed here do not interfere with other users or productive Joule instances.
+> You can reset or reconfigure it anytime without impacting organizational data.

 After completing these steps you will have created an environment to isolate the skill development process for your specific user.

 1. Click on the 'Control Tower'.